Sammie156/zendash/README.md

 # ZenDash

-A CLI Dashboard with widgets
+A CLI Dashboard with widgets and customizability